Moroccan Americans: Statistics

-As of the 2000 U.S. Census 38,923 Americans stated they were of Moroccan descent.
+As of the 2000 U.S. census 38,923 Americans stated they were of Moroccan descent.
 About half of Moroccan immigrants arrived during or after 2000, a higher proportion than is found among U.S. immigrants overall, and the majority are U.S. citizens.
 As of 2009, 27,000 Moroccans (about 70% of the entire Moroccan American community) had immigrated between 1992 and 2002, with most of the Moroccan Americans living in large urban areas.
-By 2015, there were approximately 84,000 Moroccan immigrants and their children (first and second generations) living in the United States.These numbers, however, are very approximate: surveys and censuses regularly leave out representatives of ethnic and/religious minorities who, for various reasons, prefer not to be identified with the country of their origin.
+By 2015, there were approximately 84,000 Moroccan immigrants and their children (first and second generations) living in the United States.
+These numbers, however, are very approximate: surveys and censuses regularly leave out representatives of ethnic and/religious minorities who, for various reasons, prefer not to be identified with the country of their origin.

 By state, most Moroccan immigrants reside in New York, Florida, and Massachusetts.
 Each of these states have between 5,000 and 10,000 Moroccan immigrant residents.
 The New York City metro area has the largest population of Moroccan immigrants, with approximately 11,000.
 Other metro areas with large Moroccan immigrant populations are Boston, Washington DC, Los Angeles, Miami, Orlando, Chicago, Philadelphia, Houston, and Tampa.

 Religion

 The vast majority of Moroccan Americans practice Islam.
 Most Moroccans are Sunni Muslims of the Maliki madh'hab.
-Morocco has historically allowed women a degree of freedom relatively high in the Islamic world.

 Moroccans in New York City established the Islamic Mission of America for the Propagation of Islam and Defense of the Faith and the Faithful, the second mosque in New York.

 A large minority of Moroccans identify with Judaism, specifically Sephardic Judaism.

-Family Dynamics

-Family dynamics originates from a patriarchal culture, with the husband accorded power and the wife relegated to a subordinate status.
-Families tend to be large because of religious attitudes towards birth control.
-Among Moroccan American families, many women work outside the home and balance their career with family obligations.
-Though women tend to enter traditionally "feminine" professions, such as teaching, increasing numbers are training in more competitive fields, such as computer science or business.